codecraftblog/codecraftblog.github.io/_drafts/mvvm-combine.md

   <figcaption>Fig ?.
 View Model and its interactions</figcaption>
 </figure>

-Views should avoid having any logic in them.
-Avoid doing any type of type conversion etc in the View.
+Views should avoid placing any logic in them.
+Avoid doing type conversion etc. in the View.
 Views rely on the ViewModel to provide the data they need via bindings.

-In most apps, the views tend to change most often.
+In many apps, the views tend to change most often.
 Adopting the MVVM pattern allows us to develop and test views independently.
 The Views in our app can be easily be modified or even completely replaced without affecting the rest of the app.

 Lets say we decide to migrate our UIKit based app to SwiftUI, we can develop and test the SwiftUI view independently with a mock ViewModel and replace our UIKit view when our new view is ready.

 #### Relationship View in MVVM

-In the MVVM pattern, the View only interacts with the ViewModel.
+In the MVVM pattern, the View interacts only with the ViewModel.
 A view only works with a single ViewModel, however the ViewModel can serve mulitple views.

 <figure>